Top of the page

 You can take medicines to control and reduce seizures.
 Which type you use depends on the type of seizure.
 You and your doctor will need to find the right combination, schedule, and dose of medicine.
 If medicine alone doesn't help, your doctor may suggest a special diet or surgery to help reduce seizures.

-To control your seizures, you need to follow your treatment plan.
-If you take medicine to control seizures, you must take it exactly as prescribed.
+To help control your seizures, follow your treatment plan.
+If you take medicine to control seizures, take it exactly as prescribed.

 You might be on a special ketogenic diet.
-If so, you'll need to follow the diet exactly for it to help prevent seizures.
+If so, follow the diet carefully.

 As you follow your treatment plan, also try to figure out and avoid things that may make you more likely to have a seizure.
 These may include: